loudjaine03/Smart-Room-Monitoring-Prototype/README.md

 # Smart-Room-Monitoring-Prototype

-A comprehensive an embedded system for real-time room monitoring.
+An embedded system for real-time room monitoring.
 This project integrates hardware sensing, a backend gateway for data processing, and a mobile application for user alerts and status monitoring.

 ## Tech Stack
 * **Hardware:** Arduino, PIR Sensors, DHT11, Servo motor, leds